1mbitshorde/AwaitableSystem/README.md

 ### Lerp Functions

-You can asynchronously lerp two numbers:
+You can asynchronously linear interpolate two numbers:

 ```csharp
 using UnityEngine;